mongodb/docs-golang/source/includes/quick-start/atlas-setup.rst

    .. step:: Copy your connection string

-      Click the :guilabel:`Copy` button to copy the connection string to your clipboard, as shown in the following screenshot:
+      Click the button to the right of the connection string to copy it to your clipboard, as shown in the following screenshot:

       .. figure:: /includes/figures/atlas_connection_copy_string_go.png